Documentation Home

 The group replication local address must be different to the host name and port used for SQL client connections, which are defined by MySQL Server's hostname and port system variables.
 It must not be used for client applications.
 It must be only be used for internal communication between the members of the group while running Group Replication.

 The network address configured by group_replication_local_address must be resolvable by all group members.
 For example, if each server instance is on a different machine with a fixed network address, you could use the IP address of the machine, such as 10.0.0.1.
 If you use a host name, you must use a fully qualified name, and ensure it is resolvable through DNS, correctly configured /etc/hosts files, or other name resolution processes.
-From MySQL 8.0.14, IPv6 addresses (or host names that resolve to them) can be used as well as IPv4 addresses.
+In MySQL 8.0.14 and later, IPv6 addresses (or host names that resolve to them) can be used as well as IPv4 addresses.
 A group can contain a mix of members using IPv6 and members using IPv4.
 For more information on Group Replication support for IPv6 networks and on mixed IPv4 and IPv6 groups, see Section 20.5.5, “Support For IPv6 And For Mixed IPv6 And IPv4 Groups”.

-The recommended port for group_replication_local_address is 33061. group_replication_local_address is used by Group Replication as the unique identifier for a group member within the replication group.
+The recommended port for group_replication_local_address is 33061.
+This is used by Group Replication as the unique identifier for a group member within the replication group.
 You can use the same port for all members of a replication group as long as the host names or IP addresses are all different, as demonstrated in this tutorial.
 Alternatively you can use the same host name or IP address for all members as long as the ports are all different, for example as shown in Section 20.2.2, “Deploying Group Replication Locally”.

 Important